gabrielbidula/workwize-api/README.md

 # Authorization

-For the authorization, I am using a combination of [Laravel Policies](https://laravel.com/docs/10.x/authorization#creating-policies) and [Laravel Gate](https://laravel.com/docs/10.x/authorization#gates) with [Spatie's Permissions package](https://spatie.be/docs/laravel-permission/v5/introduction).
+For the authorization, I am using a combination of [Laravel Policies](https://laravel.com/docs/10.x/authorization#creating-policies) and [Spatie's Permissions package](https://spatie.be/docs/laravel-permission/v5/introduction).
 This allows me to cover User's actions based on its Roles and Permissions.

 *Hiting resources endpoints which are not owned by the user will lead into Unauthorized error.*